jundalisay/superb/content/en/research/indian/idea/chapter-01.md

 Mathematically speaking, this fight results in a triangle of forces.
 Puruśa or Shiva at this stage gets encircled by Shivánii (here Prakrti is called Shivánii) as a triangle of forces.

+## Saiṋcara

 The internal clash and cohesion of these 3 immanent principles causes creation to come out from a point in any one of the vertices of the triangle of forces.

-The Puruśa or consciousness at the vertex where creation came out is known as Shambhú.
-The central point of the triangle is Puruśottama.
+Shambhú is the Puruśa or consciousness at the vertex where creation came out.
+The central point of the triangle is the Macrocosmic Nucleus<!-- Puruśottama -->.

-Puruśottama is the subjectivated Shiva and is the nucleus of all the creative principles.
+The Macrocosmic Nucleus <!-- Puruśottama --> is the subjectivated Shiva and is the nucleus of all the creative principles.

-The movement which starts from Puruśottama as the centre is an exterial or centrifugal.
-It changes from the subtle to the crude and is called Saiṋcara. <!--  is the name given to this particular movement in the spiritual philosophy of Ananda Marga. --> It comes out from Shambhú as a never-ending process.
+The movement which starts from this Macrocosmic Nucleus <!-- Puruśottama --> <!-- as the centre --> is <!-- an exterial --> divisive or centrifugal.
+It changes from subtle to crude and is called Saiṋcara. <!--  is the name given to this particular movement in the spiritual philosophy of Ananda Marga. --> It comes out from Shambhú as a never-ending process.

 The vertices of the triangle of forces are points having certain positions but no absolute movement.
 It is a stage of stagnancy and hence dominated by the static principle.